The first tabernacle

 The Mother House was transferred to Belgium.
 The Congregation continued to spread.
 Slowly and very discreetly, wearing lay dress, the sisters moved back into France.
 At the same time new foundations were opened up in Denmark, in Argentina, Brazil and the USA.
 After World War II a new missionary impetus brought the Congregation back to Africa, where today there are some 31 communities in 11 different countries.
 During the same period there was a remarkable spread in Asia with the Congregation adding houses in Japan, Thailand and India to its base in the Philippines.

-Today more than a 1,000 sisters of the Congregation are spread in 34 different countries.
+Today 1,200 sisters of the Congregation are spread in 34 different countries.
 With even more reason we can echo the reflection of Marie Eugenie in 1884: Looking back to those first days and seeing all that Our Lord has done for us, I was struck by one thought that I would like to share with you.
 It is that in our work all comes from Jesus Christ, all belongs to Jesus Christ, all must be for Jesus Christ.